 Participation is open to those in the helping fields (mental health professionals, social workers, etc.) whose scope of practice falls within the code of ethics and standards of practice of the professional body to which they belong.
 Applicants must have, at a minimum, a bachelor’s level education in a social or health services discipline and/or are registered/licensed with a professional association that maintains a code of ethics and standards of practice that provide parameters for the registrant’s scope of practice.
 Special considerations may be accommodated on a case by case basis.
 For questions contact [email protected].

-Please Note: If you would like a shorter 2 day workshop consisting of a beginner yet comprehensive ‘Identify, Respond and Refer’ training, please see our First Responder Training.
+If you would like a workshop consisting of a comprehensive, yet beginner, ‘Identify, Respond and Refer’ training, please see our First Responder Training.